AI is the new horizon for news

 5. AI will allow newsrooms to set up a meta-newsroom covering new topics and beats

 A newsroom is logically limited by its number of content producers.
 Some media organisations are more productive than others, but generally, there is a ratio of the number of journalists to the quantity of content produced.
 With AI, you can get a meta-newsroom that produces a lot of content with a limited number of curators.
 This will allow newsrooms to broaden coverage on hyperlocal issues like community sports, local union activity, or citizen initiatives.
+Machine learning will also allow reporters to write better and more in-depth stories.

 Today’s best example of AI-powered news is provided by Urbs Media and Press Association for local news in the UK and Ireland.
 Alan Renwick, co-founder, says that ‘since December 2017, we are publishing dozens of automated news stories in UK local newspapers and websites every day’.
 In 2019, the system called RADAR will supply a daily dose of stories for every local market in the two countries and the target is 30,000 stories per month.
 Hopefully, Alan will be with us in Lisbon at the GEN Summit.